internaloha/internaloha/scrapers-v2/README.md

   * Typescript rather than Javascript.
   * A Scraper superclass that provides a common structure for implementation of a scraper.
   * Use of [commander](https://www.npmjs.com/package/commander) for top-level CLI processing.
+  * Structural support for multiple disciplines (i.e. scraping for computer science, for computer engineering, etc.)

 Most importantly, this version implements a "standard processing workflow" in the form of the scrape() method: